 - Prepare your meat with a rub or seasoning mix of your choice.
 Don’t overcomplicate it.
 Pork has its own saltiness so just a simple rub will do a lot for your pulled pork.

 - Warm your smoker to about 225 degrees.
 If you use a wood smoker, hickory or apple is the best.

 - Cook time will vary based on the size of the pork butt.
 The general rule of thumb is to cook 2 hours for every pound of meat.
 However, you may be able to reduce the time for large cuts.

 - Once you heat the meat to 145 degrees, you could wrap it in foil and this could potentially reduce overall cooking time.
-The pork is a safe temperature at 165 degrees.
+The pork is at a safe temperature of 165 degrees.

 - The pork is then shredded to make pulled pork.

 Making pulled pork is really not a complicated process.
 You can expect cooking pulled pork in the oven or the crockpot to take a nearly equal time frame to what is mentioned above.

 Eating Pulled Pork Cold

 Are you ready for this part?
 One of the best ways to enjoy leftover pulled pork is to simply eat it cold.
 There are a number of things you can do with pulled pork cold, like put it in a salad or make a sandwich with it that are great options.

 But you don’t have to actually make something with it for it to be good cold.
 You can just snag a handful and eat it straight from the fridge or you can serve it with a side and add some BBQ sauce to it.

 The only thing eating cold pulled pork requires is to cook it initially to the required temperature.
 Cold does not equal raw.
 You absolutely cannot eat raw pork as it can make you very sick.